 - Complete an application for admission to the particular program.
 Applications are available on the website of the Office of Graduate Admissions, https://app.applyyourself.com/?id=cunyccnyg. - 2.
 Possess a bachelor's degree from an accredited college or university. - 3.
 Demonstrate an ability to pursue graduate study successfully. - 4.
-Possess a grade point average of "B" or above. - 5.
-Submit the application for admission and three letters of recommendation to the Office of Graduate Admissions by October 15th for the spring, and March 15th for the fall. - 6.
-Complete an in-person written essay and interview. - 7.
-Provide evidence of New York State initial certification, if applying to a program that leads to professional certification. - 8.
-Submit GRE score.
-Applicants with a master's degree and certification are exempt from this requirement with proof.
+Possess a grade point average of "B" or above. - Submit the application for admission and three letters of recommendation to the Office of Graduate Admissions by October 15th for the spring, and March 15th for the fall. - 6.
+Complete an in-person written essay and interview. - Provide evidence of New York State initial certification, if applying to a program that leads to professional certification.